 This cartoon, published on July 16, 1870, is one of the more curious of Nast’s Chinese pieces.
-The cartoon addresses the issue of using Chinese labor as an efficient, lower cost labor, thus blurring the definition of contract or forced slave labor known as “coolie” labor.
+The cartoon addresses the issue of using Chinese labor as an efficient, lower cost alternative, thus blurring the definition of contract, or forced slave labor known as “coolie” labor.
 For a nation still coming to terms with the issue of slavery and slave labor, “coolie” labor was viewed as suspect, and a threat to replace free white labor for the betterment of capitalist or business interests.
 For another perspective click here.

 Two Chinese workers stand behind a shoe cobbler.
 They carry sabers marked “Cheap Labor” on the blades.
 The cobbler is St. Crispin, the patron saint of leather workers.
 The cobbler’s hair is styled in a tonsure and a halo hovers over his head.
 Whether intentional or not, the cobbler bears a strong resemblance to Nast’s hero, Abraham Lincoln.
 He concentrates on his work and appears to be unaware of his Chinese visitors lurking behind with their swords raised.
-A violent attack is eminent.
+A violent attack is imminent.